notaryproject/specifications/signature-specification.md

 A signature envelope is `e = {m, v, u, s}` where `s` is signature.

-Notary v2 supports [COSE_Sign1_Tagged](https://datatracker.ietf.org/doc/html/rfc8152#section-4) as signature envelope format with some additional constraints but makes provisions to support additional signature envelope format.
+Notary v2 supports [signed CWT](https://datatracker.ietf.org/doc/html/rfc8392) as signature envelope format with some additional constraints but makes provisions to support additional signature envelope format.

 ### Payload